 Microblading only reaches the very top layer of your skin, therefore during the healing process, you are very susceptible to lots of different factors disrupting your healing process.
 You should expect to have around 70% of the microblading you had on your first session, by the time your second session comes around.
 Your second session is also a chance to make any amendments to your brows, lots of clients are hesitant to go for a full brow on their first treatment, so we can build this slowly for you.

-We advise to wait 4 weeks after your first treatment to go on holiday, then when you’re on holiday we advise protecting your brows with some big sunnies or a hat.
+We advise to wait 4 weeks after your first treatment to go on holiday if you’re likely to be in the sun for prolonged periods, then when you’re on holiday we advise protecting your brows with some big sunnies or a hat.
 Prolonged sun exposure will only fade your brows quicker, so for the best brows, be on your best behaviour!

-Is there anything I can’t do before having the treatment?
+Is there anything I should avoid doing before my appointment?

 We advise not to have alcohol the day before or on the day of treatment, we also advise to steer clear of coffee on the day of treatment.
 Both coffee and alcohol can thin your blood, making it a lot more likely for you to bleed a lot during the treatment.
 A slight bit of blood is normal, however lots of blood during the treatment can push the pigment out.